Shaedeycool/BioG-HGT_wd/README.md

 wget https://figshare.com/ndownloader/files/38861988 -O BioG-HGT_wd/mobileOG-db/beatrix-1-5_v1_all/mobileOG-db-beatrix-1.5.All.faa
 ```

-3. Run Docker

-4. Change to the BioG-HGT working directory:
+3. Change to the BioG-HGT working directory:

 ```
 cd BioG-HGT_wd
 ```

-5. Environment setup: Only needs to be done once!
+4. Environment setup: Only needs to be done once!

 ```
 make environment